Crossover Analysis - How to Run a Customer List through a Report

 What is a Crossover Analysis?

-For example, let's say we're interested in finding customers who came to see Hamlet in 2023 and which Events they also attended in 2022.
+For example, you could use a crossover analysis to find Customers who came to see Hamlet in 2023 and which other Events they also attended in 2022.

-We can use a Customer List to find out which customers came to see Hamlet in 2023.
-We can also use the Customer Behaviour Analysis Report to find out which shows customers booked in 2022.
+1. Use a Customer List to find out which customers came to see Hamlet in 2023

-• Run a Customer List to find any customers who have specific Access tags and then run this against an Event Sales Report to show how much Access bookers spend.
+• Run a Customer List to find any Customers who have specific Access tags and then run this against an Event Sales Report (Detailed) to show how much these Customers have spent on Ticket sales.

 How to run a Customer List through a Report

-• From within the Customer List, under the Choose an action drop down, select the Run through report option.
+3. From within the Customer List, under the Choose an action drop down, select the Run through report option:

 • In this example, we've ran a Customer Behaviour Analysis Report as a PDF.

-The Report will display as a visualisation with multiple sections.
+The Report will display as a visualization with multiple sections.
 To find the % crossover, head to the section: How many customers booked for which events?

 This will show the % of the people in the Customer List who also bought tickets for each of the other Events included in the Report.